jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 than allow every international pattern all the time, the standard requires international phone numbers to go in their own element defined by a very complicated RegEx pattern that we will discuss later.
-There can be any number of Phone and/or InternationalPhone elements.
+There can be any number of `Phone` and/or `InternationalPhone` elements.

-Besides the number, both Phone and InternationalPhone include an optional string attribute Comment, and an optional Type attribute that allowed values, “Unknown”, “Landline”, “Cellphone”, and “Fax”.
+Besides the number, both `Phone` and `InternationalPhone` include an optional string attribute `Comment`, and an optional `Type` attribute that allowed values, “Unknown”, “Landline”, “Cellphone”, and “Fax”.
 Why would one include this attribute only to list the value as “Unknown?”
 Type was previously required but as people have made less and less distinction